oils-for-unix/oils/doc/what-is-oil.md

 ### What Should It Be Used For?

 - System Administration / Distributed Systems / Cloud / Containers
-  - particularly gluging together build systems and package managers in different languages.
+  - Particularly glueing together build systems and package managers in different languages.
 It's a "meta" tool.
 - Scientific Computing / Data Science / "Data Engineering"  -- gluing things
   together that weren't meant to be glued together